ProtoDigitalUK/lucid_primitives/packages/speculate/README.md

 <a href="/page-4" rel="prerender:moderate">I will prerender when a user interacts with me</a>
 ```

-Aside from the `visible` trigger, other triggers use the [Speculation Rule Eagerness](https://developer.chrome.com/docs/web-platform/prerender-pages#eagerness) attributes.
-The only exception is the `moderate` trigger, which uses the `<link rel="prefetch">` fallback when the browser does not support Speculation Rules.
+Aside from the `visible` trigger, the others are based on the [Speculation Rule Eagerness](https://developer.chrome.com/docs/web-platform/prerender-pages#eagerness) values and are used only when Speculation Rules are supported.

 When Speculation Rules are not supported, the only valid triggers are `visible` and `moderate`.
-The `moderate` trigger is the fallback.
-The `prerender` action is ONLY supported with Speculation Rules.
-When Speculation Rules are not supported, they will fallback to `<link rel="prefetch">`.
+The `moderate` trigger being a fallback for the remaining triggers.
+The `prerender` action is ONLY supported with Speculation Rules and will fallback to the `prefetch` action when not supported.

+### Browser Support

+#### Chrome

+Chrome supports Speculation Rules, allowing for both prefetching and prerendering as intended.
+Chrome will always use the Speculation Rules API.

+#### Firefox

+Firefox does not support the Speculations API, but does support `<link rel="prefetch">`, however this requires proper cache headers (such as Cache-Control, Expires, or ETag) to function properly.

+#### Safari

+Safari doesn't support either the Speculation Rules API or `<link rel="prefetch">`.
+Instead, it uses a low-priority fetch, which requires cache headers (such as Cache-Control, Expires, or ETag) to function properly.

 ### Prefetch Data Usage